 5G will elevate OOH from an ad platform to an instantaneous, technology-enabled

-communications network (expanding digital and video screen interactivity and speeding processing of data).
+communications network and above all, expanding digital and video screen interactivity and speeding processing of data.

 4. Post-COVID color is ‘green’